richie5um/TextBar-Docs/TextBar-Live.md

 ## The API

-TextBar Live has an API that is convenient for managing headless servers.
+TextBar Live has an API that is convenient for managing headless servers and for scripting.
 It allows for registering devices and items from the command line.

 ### Registering and Activating Devices